prideout/book-webgl/README.md

  - De-jQeuerify the COMMON.getMouse and move to GIZA

     GIZA.position = function(elem) {
       var box = elem.getBoundingClientRect()
       var body = document.body
       var docElem = document.documentElement
       var scrollTop = window.pageYOffset
       var scrollLeft = window.pageXOffset
       var top  = box.top +  scrollTop
       var left = box.left + scrollLeft
       return { top: Math.round(top), left: Math.round(left) }
     }

  - Ditto for COMMON.Turntable

- - Publicize GIZA by moving it into giza/giza and recipes into giza/demos.
+ - Make GIZA into its own repo by moving it into giza/giza and recipes into giza/demos.
 Remove the two Clock demos.
 Then, make a subproject in book-webgl.
 Also update the URL in chapter 1.
 Root giza should contain an index.html so that gh-pages can be an exact duplicate of master.
+Or, move pbrowser into sandbox to free up a repo.

 # book